HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Investigating RBB Bancorp (RBB) For Possible Securities Law Violations and Encourages Investors with Significant Losses to Contact Firm's Attorneys

-SAN FRANCISCO, Feb.
-25, 2022 (GLOBE NEWSWIRE) -- Hagens Berman urges RBB Bancorp RBB investors with significant losses to submit your losses now.
+SAN FRANCISCO, March 1, 2022 /PRNewswire/ -- Hagens Berman urges RBB Bancorp RBB investors with significant losses to submit your losses now.
 The firm is investigating possible securities law violations.

 Visit: www.hbsslaw.com/investor-fraud/RBB